dayana0425/Build-A-Trip/reports/checklist.md

 * Can unexpected inputs cause corruption?
 * Does the variable has a meaningful name?
 * Has the variable been defined by a correct type?
+* Whether the input of a variable will exceed the bound?

 ### Interface faults
 * Do all functions and methods have the correct number of parameters?